Harivansh Rai Bachchan: Early life

+Personal life

+Bachchan married Shyama in 1926 who died of tuberculosis in 1936.
+In 1941, he married Teji Suri.
+Their elder son Amitabh Bachchan was born on 11 October 1942, followed by their younger son, Ajitabh, on 18 May 1947.

+He had used the pen name Bachchan ("child-like" in colloquial Hindi), under which he published all of his works.
+When looking to get their elder son admitted to a school, he and Teji decided the family's surname should be Bachchan instead of Srivastava, as both parents opposed the caste system.
+Thus, it became the legal surname of the family.
+He was close friends with the Hindi cinema thespian Prithviraj Kapoor.

+Bachchan died on 18 January 2003 due to respiratory failure.

 Writing career

-Bachchan was fluent in several Hindi languages, namely standard Hindustani and the local Awadhi dialect.
+Bachchan was fluent in several Hindi languages (Hindustani and Awadhi).
 He incorporated a broadly Hindustani vocabulary, written in Devanagari script.
 While he could not read Persian script, he was influenced by Persian and Urdu poetry, particularly Omar Khayyam.

 Works used in movies

 Bachchan's work has been used in movies and music.
-For example, couplets of his work "Agneepath" are used throughout the 1990 blockbuster movie Agneepath, featuring his son Amitabh Bachchan, and also later in the 2012 remake Agneepath, starring Hrithik Roshan. and recently in the TV Serial Ishqbaaz.
+Couplets from his work "Agneepath" are used throughout the 1990 film Agneepath, featuring his son Amitabh, and also later in the 2012 remake Agneepath, starring Hrithik Roshan, as well as in the TV serial Ishqbaaz.